Regulations for the Degree of PhD by Publication - 2023/24

 (1) A list of the publications on which the assessment for the degree is to be based;

 (2) In cases where multi-authored works are included in the submission, evidence (preferably in the form of written confirmation by at least one co-author per published work) of the candidate’s own original contribution to the work in respect of:

 (3) A critical analysis of the work submitted no longer than 15,000 words in length covering the development of the candidate’s submitted work and its contribution to the field in general.

-5.3 A candidate who wishes to make a submission shall apply to the Head of Postgraduate Research Service (or nominee).
+5.3 A candidate who wishes to make a submission shall apply to the Associate Director (Postgraduate Research) (or nominee).
 The material listed in Regulation 5.2 must be submitted, along with the published work to be assessed, by the end of the Period of Study.
 In exceptional circumstances the Academic Director of UEA Doctoral College may extend the period within which the submission must be presented on the recommendation of the Head of School concerned.

 6 Appointment of Examiners

 6.1 The Head of School shall recommend for approval by the Faculty Associate Dean of Postgraduate Research the names of two examiners, one of whom shall be an external examiner.
 This recommendation shall normally be made not later than three months before the expected date of the submission of the material listed in Regulation 5.